TrellisCommerce/bigcommerce-tailwind-starter-base/README.md

 2. Add upstream link if you get the error `fatal: 'upstream' does not appear to be a git repository` run: `git remote add upstream https://github.com/bigcommerce/cornerstone.git` or `git remote add upstream https://github.com/TrellisCommerce/bigcommerce-tailwind-starter-base.git` depending on which repository you want to pull updates from

-3. Anytime you add a TailwindCSS class (remember to prefix it with tw-), run the CLI tool to scan your template files for classes and build your CSS to assets/app.css:
+3. Anytime you add a Tailwind CSS class (remember to prefix it with tw-), run the CLI tool to scan your template files for classes and build your CSS to assets/app.css:
    `npx tailwindcss -i ./assets/scss/tailwind-src.css -o ./assets/scss/tailwind.scss --watch`

 - Run this command in a separate terminal so it will continue to run while you are developing.